roboscienceorg/book/source/Terms/ReferenceFrames.rst

    f(x_1, x_2, \dots , x_n, t)=0

-A holonomic constraint only depends on the coordinates and time and does not depend on derivatives.
+A :index:`holonomic` constraint only depends on the coordinates and time and does not depend on derivatives.
 If all the system constraints are holonomic then we say the system is *holonomic*.
 Otherwise we say the system is *non-holonomic*.
 Wikipedia has a nice way of expressing